liam-wiltshire/talks/hackthesystem/content.md

 - Fixed execution time functions

 ???
+- So, how do we defend against them?
+- For anything that requires lots of requests, rate limiting is a good call
     - As we've touched upon before, many large botnets have thousands of IPs - so they can work around the rate limit, however the likelyhood is those different connections will be in different locations, have different latency, making averaging out the variability much harder
-- Forcing a function to run for a specific amount of time is a double-edged sword - on the one hand it can work, however, if you set it too short then it won't make all calls last the same amount of time, and if you set it too long you are making users wait unnecessarily.
+- Fixed execution time - forcing a function to run for a specific amount of time is a double-edged sword - on the one hand it can work, however, if you set it too short then it won't make all calls last the same amount of time, and if you set it too long you are making users wait unnecessarily.
- - But, as an additional measure that makes such attacks harder (and thus not worth it, meaning the attacker will move onto an easier target), it can work
+    - Remember, one of our aims is to make an attack not worthwhile for a hacker, so adding this as an additional layer might be something you consider

 ---